MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 - The default Kerberos ticket-granting tickets (TGTs) lifetime setting of four hours is configurable by using Authentication Policies and Silos, which can be accessed through the Active Directory Administrative Center.
 This means that when four hours have passed, the user must authenticate again.

-The Protected Users applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Protected Users applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 This group was introduced in Windows Server 2012 R2.
 For more information about how this group works, see [Protected Users Security Group](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn466518(v=ws.11)).